 If it seems like the convenience of taking notes on a laptop is too good to be true, you're right.

-While it is definitely more efficient to type notes then write them by hand, a recent study by researchers from Princeton University and the University of California - Los Angeles found that students have better memory of lectures when they take lecture notes by hand.
+While it is definitely more efficient to type notes then write them by hand, a recent study by researchers from Princeton University and the University of California - Los Angeles found that students have a better memory of lectures when they take lecture notes by hand.

 WHY HANDWRITING NOTES IS MORE EFFECTIVE

 Writing notes longhand with pen and paper is more effective in helping students remember the lecture.
-This might have as much to do with listening skills as it does with the method of note taking.
+This might have as much to do with listening skills as it does with the method of note-taking.